LauraGutierrezSa/LauraGutierrezSa/README.md

 - ⚡ Fun fact: ...
 -->

-⚡I was in law field for over a decade and now I'm transitioning to IT field.
+⚡I was in law field for over a decade and now I'm working my way into software development.

-🌱 I learned backend dev with **Node.js** in [IT ACADEMY](https://www.barcelonactiva.cat/es/itacademy) and I just completed the full-stack Web Development bootcamp in [ISDI CODERS](https://www.isdicoders.com) where I learnt to use **React** and focus on **clean code** among many other fascinating things.
+🌱 I learned backend dev with **Node.js** in [IT ACADEMY](https://www.barcelonactiva.cat/es/itacademy) and I completed the full-stack Web Development bootcamp in [ISDI CODERS](https://www.isdicoders.com) where I learnt to use **React** and focus on **clean code** among many other fascinating things.

+✨I'm currently hired as a full-stack developer for a spanish company, as a junior profile.
+Learning and absorbing a lot by working shoulder by shoulder with my senior workmates and my own **testing** skills.

 ### My main stack